sagardua297/udacity-data-engineering-nd/Capstone Project/README.md

 Followed GIT [repo](https://github.com/andresionek91/airflow-autoscaling-ecs) to setup Airflow.

+## Data Dictionary

+Data model consists of 2 schemas in Redshift warehouse.
+One schema is used for storing Staging data, and the other schema for storing Analytics data.

+Refer to below links for more information on the data model for the 2 schemas.
+1. Staging Schema
+2. Analytics Schema

 ## Data Pipeline Execution

 Ensure Airflow Webserver and Scheduler are running.
 Airflow UI can be accessed using http://<ip-address>:<configured-port>.